phi-grib/flameWeb/README.md

 Flame should have been already installed in this computer.
 Refer to the [flame](https://github.com/phi-grib/flame) manual for full instructions of how create a flame conda environment and install the software.

-Flame_API should have been also installed and be running on port 8000.
+Flame_API should have been also installed and be running.
 Refer to to the [flame_AP](https://github.com/phi-grib/flame_API) manual for full instructions of how install and run the API.

-We assume ng

 Download the repository: